Estate Planning · Probate Planning

 Transfer-on-Death and Payable-on-Death Designations

-Pennsylvania allows payable-on-death designations on bank accounts, which function like beneficiary designations.
+Pennsylvania allows payable-on-death designations on bank accounts and transfer-on-death designations for investment accounts and brokerage accounts.
 The account owner names a beneficiary on the account, and at death the funds pass directly to that person without probate.
 The designation does not give the beneficiary any access to the account during the owner’s lifetime.

 Pennsylvania does not currently offer a transfer-on-death deed for real property, which some other states allow.
 For real estate, probate avoidance requires either joint ownership with right of survivorship or transfer into a trust.
 This is a meaningful limitation for Pennsylvania families whose primary asset is their home.